hdsu-bioquant/sincellTE_2022/session1/02_scATAC-seq_Signac.md

 </details>

+---

+### **Checkpoint 2**

+Key questions:

+- How does the min.cutoff parameter from `FindTopFeatures` affects the final embedding?
+- What is the difference between Signac's `FindTopFeatures` and Seurat `FindVariableFeatures`?
+- How does the n parameter from `RunSVD` affects the final embedding?

+---

 ## Computing a gene activity matrix

 The activity of each gene can be measured from the scATAC-seq data by quantifying the chromatin accessibility associated with each gene.